 A massage gift voucher.
 After a day which included a crowded shopping centre, a bad-tempered boss, a screeching toddler and a letter from the Receiver, there is nothing that quite makes all of that disappear like a good massage.
 Give a friend a gift voucher for one of these - he/she will be incredibly grateful.

-A subscription to Men's Health/Shape.
+A subscription to a health/fitness magazine.
 These magazines not only make for good and entertaining reading, but help you to stay healthy.
 From exercise tips to informative health articles, diet tips - they've got it all.
 Give a friend a gift that lasts.

 A vegetable steamer.
 This is great for people who want to cut their cholesterol levels and also for those who just want to eat healthier foods - steaming retains nutrients.